emilyantosch/shc_pr3_vl/databases/slides_10/main.typ

 #slide[
   #heading(numbering: none)[Impedance Mismatch]
   #let left = [
+    #text(size: 18pt)[
       - E.g., Object–relational impedance mismatch
         - Object-oriented concepts, like inheritance in OO, polymorphism in OO,…
           - Data type differences, like pointers in OO,…
           - Structural and integrity differences, like constraints in RM, objects can be composed of other objects in OO, …
           - Transactional differences, like transactions in RM
           - Manipulative differences, like declarative querys in RM ]
+  ]
   #let right = [
     #figure(image("../assets/img/slides_10/20250309_object_rel_model_rev01.png"))